De Niro gets married in Casino

 To kick off BAMF Style’s Week of Weddings – because, you know, Valentine’s Day is coming up – and bring in Mafia Monday on a BAMF note, here is De Niro getting married in Casino.

 Robert De Niro as Sam “Ace” Rothstein, brilliant sports handicapper, gambler, and mob associate

 Release Date: November 22, 1995

 Director: Martin Scorsese

-I don’t know why it’s taken me this long, other than the fact that it’s a 3 hour movie that features over fifty costume changes for its main character – pretty much all of them suits – but here is the first breakdown from Casino.
+I don’t know why it’s taken me this long, other than the fact that it’s a three-hour movie that features over fifty costume changes for its main character – pretty much all of them suits – but here is the first breakdown from Casino.
 As mentioned, it’s said that De Niro had around 52 costume changes throughout.
-Most of his suits were very loud, a series of sharkskin or silk pastels ranging from hot pink to lime green (if limes were radioactive), so the suit chosen for his wedding was relatively conservative.
+Most of his suits and jackets are very loud, a series of sharkskin or silk pastels ranging from hot pink to lime green (if limes were radioactive), so the suit chosen for his wedding was relatively conservative.

-Although the pimp is played by James Woods so you gotta love him!
+Although the pimp is played by James Woods so you gotta love him, right?

 What’d He Wear?

-All in all, it’s a nice look.
-Although it does kinda shout “Mafia!”, especially given the Vegas surroundings.
+All in all, it’s a nice look… although it does kinda shout “Mafia!”, especially given the garish Vegas setting.